reportingandinsights/ri-assistant/knowledge_transfer.md

 Streamlit will automatically update the app when new changes are pushed to this project's Github repository.

 ### 🤖 Groq
 [Groq](https://groq.com/) is a free large language model provider that this chat app uses to understand and respond to the user's questions.

+[Privacy](https://groq.com/privacy-policy/): No data given to Groq's LLMs are stored or used to train their models.

 Login through the Groq-Github SSO using the reporting and insights email.